Check If You Qualify

 £300+

-What happens after the first missed payment?
+What happens after the first missed payment of a bank loan?

-The bank will chase any missed payments, initially in the form of a written reminder.
 You may also receive a warning about the additional interest and charges that will be applied if payment isn’t forthcoming within a specified timescale.

-So here’s an idea of what could happen from the time of your first default:
+While each bank will have its own policy when it comes to dealing with defaults, here’s an idea of what could happen from the time of your first default:

 facebook colour icon linkedin colour icon messenger colour icon whatsapp colour icon email colour icon